-Note, however, that the visual rendering of a multiple organisationName (O) or multiple commonName (CN) attributes in many browsers may not be complete, and usually only the first or the last of these is displayed to the user.
-This only affects the visual representation, since much of the known grid middleware uses the entire DN for subject identification.
+Note, however, that the visual rendering of a multiple organisationName (O) or commonName (CN) attributes in many browsers may not be complete, and usually only the first or the last of these is displayed to the user.
+This only affects the visual representation, since the known infrastructure middleware uses the entire DN for subject identification.
 If no O or OU attributes appear in the DN, browsers3 might not use other components to show affiliation.